dorssel/dotnet-debounce/README.md

 [![codecov](https://codecov.io/gh/dorssel/dotnet-debounce/branch/master/graph/badge.svg?token=L0QI0AZRJI)](https://codecov.io/gh/dorssel/dotnet-debounce)
 [![NuGet](https://img.shields.io/nuget/v/Dorssel.Utilities.Debounce?logo=nuget)](https://www.nuget.org/packages/Dorssel.Utilities.Debounce)

-This library exposes a single object: an event debouncer.
+This library exposes a two objects:

+1. An event debouncer.
 It can be used to "filter" or "buffer" multiple incoming events into one.
 Common uses are:

 - Throttling how often the event handler is called.
 - Coalescing/debounce multiple events into one; the final event includes to total number of events received.
 - Serializing the event handler, such that it is not called re-entrant even if events are fired from multiple concurrent sources.
 - Spacing event handler calls, to give the CPU / disk / network some breathing room if events are arriving continuously.

+2. An event bufferer, which does the same as the debouncer but keeps track of all original events that have been triggered.
+The final event contains all the events received.
+This could be useful when the original events are required for later processing.
+The event bufferer is not as performant as the debouncer because of additional memory allocations and locking.

 ## Examples